You need a lot of gear when camping. There’s the tent, sleeping gear, hiking gear, and more. It’s overwhelming, so it’s tempting to cut corners

 - They’re easy to fold away and store during the day to make the tent liveable

-Backpacking and wilderness camping involve hiking.
+Backpacking and wilderness camping involves hiking.
 This warrants lightweight gear that can still keep you warm in the wilderness.

 Ultralight sleeping bags are perfect for these situations, and getting a bag with a good temperature rating will keep you warm.
 I recommend allowing a higher weight limit for your bag, though, as it’s such an important piece of gear.